 Encourage Employees To Share Your Page Updates

 After creating a post, click the post menu and select “Notify employees of post”.
 Encourage them to share it on their profiles to help the post gain a wider audience.
-This can only be done once every 7 days, so if you post regularly, choose an important post to notify your employees about.LinkedIn Company Page Notify Employees Of Post
+This can only be done once every 7 days, so if you post regularly, choose an important post to notify your employees about.Image illustrating LinkedIn post options, featuring "SEO Search Engine Optimization" text on a screen surrounded by sticky notes with keywords like "Traffic," "Content," "Backlinks," and "Ranking," emphasizing social media engagement strategies for businesses.

 Gain Page followers directly from your website

 Add a link to your website so people can get to your LinkedIn company page.
-You can just link directly, or add this button to your website.
+You can just link directly, or add this buttonto your website.

 With all of this in place, your LinkedIn Company Page is fully optimized and ready to start delivering you some leads!